12345amar/Fronted-Development/react/README.md

  npm run build

 # props =>
-props(Short of Property) is a property(Short of Property) of a component, we send props from parent component to child and when we recieve props in child we can not edit but we use all properties of props in child component.
+props(Short of Property) is a property of a component, we send props from parent component to child and when we recieve props in child we can not edit but we use all properties of props in child component.

 function MyFun(props) {